vrettasm/MetalHawk/README.md

 or

-    $ python3 -m pip install -r requirements.txt
+    $ python3.8 -m pip install -r requirements.txt

 N.B.
 For Windows systems follow the **equivalent** instructions.

 ## Data extraction (conversion)
-The program as it is expects sphere pdb/csd files as input.
+The program as it is expecting sphere pdb/csd files as input.
 For a generic input file you need to pass the input first from the 'extract_metal_sites.py'.
 The input of the script is a directory containing the generic 'pdb' or 'cif' files, while the output is a new directory containing the sphere 'pdb' files that can be used directly as input for MetalHawk.
 This scripts requires "pymol-open-source=2.5.0" to run.